cloudfoundry/loggregator/docs/rlp_gateway.md

 #### Parameters

 - `shard_id`  - Set the shard ID.
-Envelopes will be split between clients using the same source ID.
+Envelopes will be split between clients using the same shard ID.
 - `source_id` - One or more source IDs.
 - `log`       - Request log envelopes.
 - `counter`   - Request counter envelopes.